Baptist General Convention of Texas: History

-As the local associations increased, missionary Baptists became interested in cooperation together on the broader state level.
+As the local associations increased, Missionary Baptists became interested in cooperation together on the broader state level.
 In 1848 representatives from four associations met at Anderson, Texas, and started the Baptist State Convention of Texas.
 In 1853, the Baptist General Association of Texas was organized at Larissa in Cherokee County in east Texas.
 Other bodies were formed to serve their regions (and often due to dissatisfaction with the other bodies), such as the East Texas Baptist Convention (org.
 1877 at Overton) and the North Texas Baptist Missionary Convention (org.
 1879 at Allen).
 B. H. Carroll, pastor of First Baptist in Waco, was instrumental in getting the General Association, during its 1883 meeting, to propose that five conventions in Texas consider the expediency of uniting as one body.

 The North Texas Convention dissolved, and recommended its churches affiliate with the Baptist State Convention.
 The East Texas Convention also joined the state convention.
 In 1886, the Baptist General Association of Texas and the Baptist State Convention of Texas ratified the terms of merger and consolidated into one body called The Baptist General Convention of Texas.
 In addition to Carroll, other leaders in the merger included S. A. Hayden, J. B. Cranfill, J. B. Link, J. M. Carroll, R. T. Hanks, and G. W. Smith.

-According to a denomination census released in 2020, it claimed 5,341 churches and 1,708,415 members.

-Divisions

-The harmony of unification in the 19th century gave way to three major divisions in the 20th century—the S. A. Hayden controversy and the formation of the Baptist Missionary Association of Texas in 1900, the Fundamentalist–Modernist controversy and the formation of the Premillennial Missionary Baptist Fellowship by J. Frank Norris in 1933, and the conservative/moderate controversy and the formation of the Southern Baptists of Texas Convention in 1998.
-The body has nevertheless maintained a steady progress throughout the 20th century.
+Following this short-lived unity, S. A. Hayden was involved in controversy; during the S. A. Hayden controversy of the early 20th century, the Baptist Missionary Association of Texas was founded and split with the Baptist General Convention of Texas.
+The second major division following the formation of the convention was the Premillennial Missionary Baptist Fellowship's foundation by J. Frank Norris in 1933.

-Beliefs

-The Convention is a member of the Southern Baptist Convention and the Baptist World Alliance.
+As the Baptist General Convention of Texas grew in spite of these initial divisions, and with its affiliation to the Southern Baptists, by the end of the 20th century, the Baptist General Convention of Texas was involved in a doctrinal struggle regarding the future of the Southern Baptist Convention.
+During the intense struggle for control of the Southern Baptist Convention's resources and ideological direction between moderates and conservatives, the state convention—being the largest by finances and organization—largely resisted the conservative and at-times fundamentalist course of the Southern Baptist Convention from the 1980s-1990s.
+Defending individual soul liberty and the autonomy of the local church, by 1998, a number of conservative churches split with the theologically moderate convention to form the Southern Baptists of Texas Convention.

+Since this schism and the conservative takeover of the Southern Baptist Convention, the Baptist General Convention of Texas has mobilized affiliated churches at annual meetings to elect moderate or centrist candidates endorsed by the organization in the 1990s and early 2000s.
+In 1994, it was suggested that the convention completely severed ties with the Southern Baptists.